MyskYko/fresub/README.md

 # Basic optimization with verbose output
 ./fresub -v circuit.aig optimized.aig

-# Use GPU acceleration with all feasible combinations
+# Use GPU acceleration with all feasible sets
 ./fresub --cuda-all -v circuit.aig optimized.aig

 # Use SAT-based synthesis with statistics